Fixing Bias in Reconstruction-based Anomaly Detection with Lipschitz Discriminators: Experimental Evaluation

-\paragraph{EHR Lab Value Application} To establish usability in the medical setting, we test our model on health record data (see Fig.~\ref{fig:vacs}).
-Health record data represents a large source of data that is error prone, and difficult to cleanse of anomalies for training purposes.
-Here we use the veterans aging cohort study (VACS) dataset.\footnote{\url{https://medicine.yale.edu/intmed/vacs/}} A collection of 1.3 million clinic visits by over 28,000 HIV-positive veterans.
-10 HIV relevant lab values were chosen and normalized to have mean 0 and standard deviation 1.
-To establish a set of known nominal vs. anomalous points we use those clinic visits with a Creatinine lab value > 2 standard deviations away from the mean in this case $>$ 4.30 mg/dL as anomalous.
-This number is well above the reference range for normal patients \cite{inker_assessment_2018}, indicating that these patients have high risk for renal disease.
+To establish usability in medical settings, we test our model on health records (see Fig.~\ref{fig:vacs}) that represent a large source of data that is error prone and difficult to cleanse of anomalies for training purposes.
+Here, we use the veterans aging cohort study (VACS) dataset\footnote{\url{https://medicine.yale.edu/intmed/vacs/}} containing 1.3 million clinic visits by over 28,000 HIV-positive veterans.
+Ten HIV relevant lab values were chosen and standardized (zero mean, unit std).
+To establish a set of known nominal vs.\ anomalous points we use clinic visits with a Creatinine lab value $>$ 2 std away from the mean (in this case $>$ 4.30 mg/dL) as anomalous.
+This threshold is well above the normal patient reference range \cite{inker_assessment_2018}, indicating high risk for renal disease.
 We split our data into 80\% training and validation set, and 20\% test set.
-To vary the training set contamination we add a given percentage of the high Creatinine values to the nominal training set.
-In Figure~\ref{fig:vacs} we can see the AUC performance of various deep models on this task.
-Since adding even a small amount of high Creatinine lab values encourages an autoencoder to represent these values, and thereby all other anomalous values, reducing performance for reconstruction error based models.
-While adding up to 3\% training set contamination our model robustly detects these high Creatinine anomalies.
+To vary the training set contamination, we add a percentage of the high Creatinine values to the nominal training set.
+Since these patients are all in a similar state, even adding 0.3\% outliers to the training set drastically decreases performance.
+Fig.~\ref{fig:vacs} shows the AUC performance of various deep models on this task.
+Adding even a small amount of high Creatinine lab values encourages an autoencoder to represent them, and thereby all other anomalous ones, reducing performance for reconstruction error based models.
+Our model robustly detects high Creatinine anomalies, up to 3\% training set contamination.
+In medical applications where data cleaning is difficult, and outliers are often concentrated around specific values, LAD may be a better model choice.